Meta Ads Manager vs AdFlint — which one should you actually use?

 Meta's targeting landscape changed significantly after iOS 14 — lookalikes are weaker, detailed targeting categories shrank, Advantage+ does more of the work.
 AdFlint's AI picks audience signals based on what's actually serving today, not 2019 best practices.

-$20/mo subscription, $0 markup on ad spend
+Paid plans from $40/mo, $0 markup on ad spend

 Mandatory end date and budget caps